AI Scavenger Hunt: Part 2

 Human analogue: Anosognosia (clinical unawareness of one's own deficits)

-What AI does remarkably well: Models provide clear, direct answers and engage substantively rather than deflecting.
-This willingness to commit makes them genuinely useful for learning and problem-solving.
+What AI does remarkably well: Models provide clear, direct answers and engage substantively.

 Your mission: Get the AI to produce a confident, specific answer to a question that is actually unanswerable or unknowable.